United States Immigration and Customs Enforcement: Wrongful detentions

 From 2012 to early 2018, ICE wrongfully arrested and detained 1,480 U.S. citizens, including many who spent months or years in immigration detention.
 A 2018 Los Angeles Times investigation found that ICE's reliance on incomplete and error-prone databases and lax investigations led to the erroneous detentions.
 From 2008 to 2018, ICE was sued for wrongful arrest by more than two dozen U.S. citizens, who had been detained for periods ranging from one day to over three years.
 Some of the wrongfully detained U.S. citizens had been arrested by ICE more than once.
 The inaccurate government data that ICE used had shown that both immigrants and U.S. citizens were both targets of being detained.
-In 2019, a U.S. citizen that was detained stated that he lost 26 pounds from the horrendous conditions that the detention center offered.

 Separation of migrant children from families

-As part of the 2018 Trump administration's zero tolerance policy, nearly 3,000 minors were separated from their parents, or the adults accompanying them, while trying to illegally cross the U.S.–Mexico border and placed in detention camps.
-Rolling Stone likened these centers to "prisons" while The Houston Chronicle reported that a movement swelled online to call them "concentration camps."
-Similarly, former first lady of the United States Laura Bush compared the images of the centers to U.S. Japanese internment camps during the Second World War.
-16 out of 34 of the centers located in Texas had previously been cited by Texas officials for more than 150 health violations.
-The former head of US Immigration and Customs Enforcement, John Sandweg, was critical of child separation, telling NBC News, "You could easily end up in a situation where the gap between a parent's deportation and a child's deportation is years," and that many children might never see their parents again.
+As part of the 2018 first Trump administration's zero tolerance policy, nearly 3,000 minors were separated from their parents, or the adults accompanying them, while trying to illegally cross the U.S.–Mexico border and placed in detention camps.
+The former head of ICE, John Sandweg, was critical of child separation, telling NBC News, "You could easily end up in a situation where the gap between a parent's deportation and a child's deportation is years", and that many children might never see their parents again.
 Detained children have also been given up for adoption.
 In a series of court cases, foster families were successfully able to gain full custody of migrant children that they were housing without notifying their parents.
-Most notably, the agency Bethany Christian Services, an agency that facilitates the care of foster children in Michigan has been criticized for promoting adoption of migrant children instead of trying to reunite them with their families.
-In a previous Facebook post, they had waived the previous $550 international adoption application fee for the month of June.
-This had led to public outcry and protests have been held against this agency and their practices.

-This policy in particular has led to the Abolish ICE movement gaining traction in June 2018.

-In The Undocumented Americans, Karla Cornejo Villavicencio describes individuals who experienced persistent fear that any knock at the door could signal the arrival of ICE agents to detain them.
-She recounts cases of people installing security cameras and avoiding answering the door to protect themselves and their families.